ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 ```

-So basically a solution can be **implicit convertion**.
-Implicit definitions are those that the compiler is allowed to insert into a program in order to fix any of its type errors.
-For example, if x * Rational_number does not type check, then the compiler might change it
-to convert(x) * Rational_number, where convert is some available implicit conversion.
-If convert changes x into something that has a * method that accept Rational Number, then this change might fix a program so that it type checks and runs correctly.
+A solution can be an **implicit conversion**, an implicit definition that the compiler can insert into a program to fix any type error.
+For example, if x * Rational_number does not type check, the compiler can change it to convert(x) * Rational_number, where convert is some available implicit conversion.
+If this "convert" function changes x into something with a * method that accepts Rational Number, then this change might fix a program so that its type checks and runs correctly.

-Places where implicit convertions are implemented:
+Places where we can implement implicit conversions:

-1. Conversions to an expected type.
-It lets you use one type in a context where a different type is expected
+1. Conversions to an expected type, we need to use one type in a context where we expect a different type .
 2. Conversions of the receiver of a selection.
-It lets you adapt the receiver of a method call (i.e., the object on which a method is invoked), if the method is not applicable on the original type
+It lets you to adapt the receiver of a method call (i.e., the object on which the method is invoked) if you can't apply its original type.
 3. Implicit parameters.
-They are usually used to provide more information to the called function about what the caller wants.
-Useful with generic functions.
+It lets to provide more information to the called function about what the caller wants.
+It is helpful in generic functions.

-So the solution to the previous compilation error can be the next line of code:
+We can find below the solution to the previous complilation error:

 ```scala
 implicit def intToRational(x: Int) = new Rational(x)